A woman walking at the fortress of Ramnous, Greece.

 A recreation of Temple of Nemesis by Archaeologist Vasilios Petrakos

+The smaller temple, dedicated to Themis, the goddess of Justice, was first built in the late 6th century BCE.
 The excavation team discovered a large 2.22 meters (87 inches) tall, statue of Themis, all carved of Pentelic marble (marble used to build the Parthenon).
-The Themis statue can be seen today in the National Archaeological Museum of Athens.
+The Themis statue can be seen in the National Archaeological Museum of Athens.

 Two women walking in a sunny day in Ramnous Archeological Site in Athens.